InvisibleWrench/FlutterMidiCommand/README.md

       rethrow;
     } on MidiConnectionException catch (e) {
       // Other connection-readiness failures such as service discovery,
-      // notification subscription, or CoreMIDI handoff.
+      // pairing, or notification subscription.
       print('Connection failed at ${e.stage}: ${e.message}');
       rethrow;
     }